 ETFs could provide a number of benefits as part of your investment strategy.
 Aside from being built to help individual traders like you potentially avoid certain tax implications, these investments can help you diversify your holdings across industries, countries, and other assets classes — helping you to create a more balanced portfolio.

-Whether you like to handle your own ETF trading or prefer the support of a financial advisor, we have options for you, including hundreds of commission-free ETFs though our Self-Directed Trading platform, as well as Managed Portfolios built with a diverse mix of ETFs that fit your goals.
+Whether you like to handle your own ETF trading or prefer the support of a financial advisor, we have options for you, including hundreds of commission-free ETFs though our Self-Directed Trading platform, as well as Robo Portfolios built with a diverse mix of ETFs that fit your goals.

 No matter which investment avenue you take, your unadulterated excitement about investing might cause you to jump feet first into the ETF marketplace.
 (Is there anything more fun than cannonballing into a swimming pool?)
 But taking the time to read the prospectus of your potential ETF investment to understand the associated expenses, fees, and taxes — maybe even consulting a tax professional with further questions — can save you from some big surprises down the road, especially when Uncle Sam comes knocking.